-Water that comes our of your faucet may need a bit of filtering before you feel it’s at it’s most consumable texture, taste, and smell.
+Water that comes out of your faucet may need a bit of filtering before you feel it’s at its most consumable texture, taste, and smell.
 For many homes in the United States, the answer is a filtered water pitcher from the store.
 These filters oftentimes give people peace of mind but what does this type of filter actually accomplish?
 Generally, pitcher filters remove extra chlorine from tap water through their carbon filters, in addition to reliably removing minerals like copper and zinc.

-Filtering Water Through Reverse Osmosis
+Filtering Water Through Reverse Osmosis (RO)

-Reverse omsosis systems may require more space than a regular water filter pitcher but compact units that can fit under your sink are available.
+Reverse osmosis systems may require more space than a regular water filter pitcher but compact units that can fit under your sink are available.
 These types of systems can be plumbed through your sink, ice maker, and sink.
-When plumbed through your sink, you have the opportunity to switch from your unfiltered water supply to your reverse osmosis filtered water with just the push of a button.
+When plumbed through your sink, you have the opportunity to switch from your unfiltered water supply to your reverse osmosis-filtered water with just the push of a button.
 Maintenance for a reverse osmosis system can also be just as easy as replacing the filter in your water pitcher.

 Culligan Water, Your Water Filtration Experts